erlisakulla/bdg-django-react-xp4/README.md

 - User is redirected to Instructor or Student view after logging in
 - Game pages are updated to render data from backend
 - All neccessary connections to backend are made using `axios`
+- client-side frontend validation was added across login, sign up and demand creation pages
+- demand creation can now recognize wether the demand pattern matches the number of weeks it should represent
+- meaning the user can clearly see what is wrong: missing blanks, bad format, account with the given email already exists...
+- additionally server-side error messages are conveniently redirected into the frontend validation process
+- sign-up process improved byu requiring reentering of password

 # Basic Local Setup
 - Find a directory within your computer where you would liek to store the repository.